Self-Compassion: Definition, Examples, and Exercises

 When you know your personal values, you can more easily make decisions in accordance with those values.
 When you live by these values there are fewer opportunities to judge yourself.
 You are living your life in the way that is right for you and there is less need for self-criticism.

-Loving kindness is "tender and benevolent affection".
+Loving-kindness is "tender and benevolent affection".
 When given towards yourself, it can also be thought of as self-kindness.
-Key to self-compassion is this loving self-kindness.
+The key to self-compassion is this loving self-kindness.
 You're not being a jerk or bully to yourself either.

 How self-compassionate are you?